 According to Schegloff (2000), there are four types of overlap that are related to turn-taking and disrupt the structure of turn-taking and conversation.
 The first is "terminal overlap", this overlap occurs when a new speaker completes their turn while the previous speaker is about to finish their turn (Schegloff, 2000).
 So this overlap only occurs in the last few words of the speaker and is not very long.
-Conveniently, this overlap occurs when the other speaker gives signals such as "uh-huh" or "hmm", this serves to show attention or support the speaker without taking over the turn.
+Conveniently, this overlap occurs at the end of the speaking turn.
+The second is "continuers", this overlap occurs when the other speaker gives signals such as "uh-huh" or "hmm", this serves to show attention or support the speaker without taking over the turn.
 In this overlap, the speaker can continue their turn without being cut off by the overlap.